idomizrachi/i1n/README.md

 ![alt-text-][missing-spanish]

 ## Known Issues
-* Localization keys with " are not supported yet.
+* Localization keys with " are not supported yet

 # Thanks
 To <a href=http://twitter.com/catalinred>Catalin Rosu</a> for the HTML template!